How to Be Productive With ADHD: 9 Best Tips

 And by “chaotic,” I mean sticky notes everywhere on my screen, colored cards on my desks, and my agitated self screeching because it’s already 2 p.m. and I haven’t crossed a single task off my to-do list.

-In this guide, I’m going to reveal nine productivity tips for ADHD—and if you take them seriously, you can become the most productive and organized version of yourself, too.
+In this guide, I will reveal nine productivity tips for ADHD—and if you take them seriously, you can become the most productive and organized version of yourself, too.

 What is ADHD Task Paralysis?